AgenttiX/agenttix.github.io/it/purchasing.md

     so one should be careful when choosing the GPU.
   - At the moment GPUs are supported for about nine years after release.
     This is the maximum time you can expect the GPU to be compatible with the latest OS, both on Windows and on Linux.
     (For example the GTX 700 series is supported on Ubuntu 22.04 only with legacy drivers, which don't support the latest CUDA libraries.)
   - New GPUs often have significant feature improvements such as video encoders and decoders and newer connector versions.
-    Therefore, buying a lower-end model from a newer series instead of a higher-end model from older series may be worth the additional price even when the raw performance would be similar.
+    Therefore, buying a lower-end model from a newer series instead of a higher-end model from older series may be worth the additional price, even when the raw performance would be similar.
     - [AV1 decoding is supported from AMD RX 6000 series and Nvidia RTX 3000 series onwards](https://en.wikipedia.org/wiki/AV1#Hardware)
   - AMD GPU drivers are included in the Linux kernel and therefore work out of the box, whereas Nvidia GPU drivers have to be installed separately